parinfer/parinfer.js/README.md

 </tr>
 </table>

-Notice that there is no special code to perform the operations to the internal state.
-The view is simply a pure function which inserts the closing delimiters where appropriate.
-We still need to keep the input clean though:
+Notice that the internal view simply ignores the trailing delimiters.
+The computed view recomputes their position based on indentation.

+The tricky parts are related to user interaction, which are documented in detail in the formatter namespace.
+Summary:

 - __when typing a closing delimiter:__
   - prevent typing one that is unmatched
   - prevent typing one if it is the first token on a line (disregarding whitespace)
   - otherwise, allow it if it is matched
-- __when the cursor leaves a line:__ erase closing delimiters at the end of the line
+- allow special rules for the current line being edited:
+  - treat the cursor position as a candidate for trailing delimiter insertion, so the user can insert spaces before delimiters to insert new content

-The aformentioned points allow us to type inline expression seen below:
+The aformentioned points also allow us to type inline expression seen below:

  <table>
 <thead>